 Manferdini Group Showcases Sustainability Commitment at Dubai International Boat Show 2025

-EINPresswire.com/ -- Dubai, UAE –March 5TH, 2025 – Manferdini Group, a luxury yacht insurance broker founded in 2024, continued its commitment to sustainability and personalized service at the Dubai International Boat Show 2025.
+EINPresswire.com/ -- Manferdini Group, a luxury yacht insurance broker founded in 2024, continued its commitment to sustainability and personalized service at the Dubai International Boat Show 2025.

 Sabrina Manferdini, co- founder and chairman of the group, shared her thoughts on the importance of the event: "The Dubai Boat Show is an invaluable platform for us to connect with potential clients and industry leaders.
 Our goal is to showcase how our tailored insurance solutions not only protect luxury yachts but also support global environmental initiatives."